Hire a VA for as little as $500 a month and get $100 off your onboarding fee!

 - Ensuring that the actual money you are spending matches the money leaving the account and catching any possible bank errors or fraud

-Reconciling your accounts also helps you identify any internal issues that might need resolving.
+Reconciling your accounts helps you identify any internal issues that might need resolving.
 For example, you might need to reevaluate how you handle cash flow and accounts receivables.

 Beyond HR Reporting